YaraSenousy/FileBasedBlogSystem/README.md

 - Tag Management: Admins can add, edit, and delete tags
 - Category Management: Admins can add, edit, and delete categories
 - Homepage: Dynamic homepage featuring latest posts and an about section
+- Newsletter Subscription: Option to subscribe to a newsletter for email notifications on new blog posts

 ---